hnavilur/webex-contact-center-flows/variable-flow-template/README.md

 ### Pre-requisites

-- Configure Entry Point, Queue, and other necessary settings in Webex Contact Center Management Portal.
+- Configure Entry Point, Queue, and other necessary settings in Control Hub settings page for Webex Contact Center.
 Refer to the Webex Contact Center Setup and Administration Guide.
 - Ensure that any required static audio files or custom TTS prompts are uploaded to the system.
 - Have a valid API endpoint to fetch the flow settings.